Sriharsha-hatwar/multi-lingual-text-style-transfer/README.md

 # multi-lingual-text-style-transfer
-This repo contains the codebase for the project we worked on for the cours COMPSCI 685
+This repo contains the codebase for the project we worked on for the course COMPSCI 685